XionVolt/Ai-Ml/Terminologies/Math/Statistics/Measure_Of_Dispersion.md

 [What **variance** and **Standard deviation** values describe](https://youtu.be/l_YszNIJfFA?si=WEkX8FuRyQSVRxyO&t=827)

-Variance is a big number means spread of the data points is big and, if small means curve(peak) height is high and data points are close to each other.
+If Variance is a big number means spread of the data points is big and, if small means curve(peak) height is high and data points are close to each other.

 ----